 52 of the 176 known languages once spoken in the United States are thought to be dormant or extinct.

-The complex reasons for the loss of languages include assimilation, lack of resources and written records, political persecution and coercion like colonization and the devastating stories of Indigenous children being beaten for speaking their native tongues, all of which have resulted in languages disappearing when their last speaker dies.
+The complex reasons for the loss of languages include assimilation, lack of resources and written records, political persecution and coercion like colonization and the devastating stories of Indigenous children being beaten for speaking their native tongues at Indian Residential Schools.
+All of these reasons have resulted in languages disappearing when their last speaker dies.

 Frederico Andrade has a perspective I found particularly interesting.
-According to him, forced suppression is no longer the biggest threat to our linguistic ecosystem, even though it does still exist today.
-He says most languages die today because they are made unviable through factors like climate change and urbanization, which have driven linguistically diverse rural and coastal communities to migrate and assimilate to new communities.
+According to him, forced suppression is no longer the biggest threat to our linguistic ecosystem, even though suppression still exists today.
+He says most languages die today because they are made nonviable through factors like climate change and urbanization, which have driven linguistically diverse rural and coastal communities to migrate and assimilate to new communities.

 “This form of language loss is a cancer, not a gunshot,” said Andrade.